The content is accurate at the time of publication and is subject to change.

 An upgrade from full economy fare costs from 5,000 miles within the continental U.S., Alaska and Canada.
 An upgrade from selected fare costs from 12,000 miles.
 When it comes to long-haul flights, the prices are higher.
 An upgrade to Europe can cost you 15,000 miles while an upgrade to India starts from 20,000.

 The process of making an upgrade is basically the same as booking.
 You can do it online, in a local Delta office or call them to have an assistant do it for you.

 However, the first thing to do is to make sure you are a member of Skymiles and you have enough miles earned.
-Sign up if you aren’t a member, and if you are but don’t have enough miles, earn some via traveling with Delta or making purchases with a travel credit card, the Discover it® Miles is one example.
+Sign up if you aren't a member, and if you are but don't have enough miles, earn some via traveling with Delta or making purchases with a travel credit card.